Perspective | Our national anthem ends with a question. Lady Gaga answered it as best she could.

 Celebrities avoided Trump and D.C. for years.
 Here are the stars who returned for Biden’s inauguration.

-Earlier in the day, departing President Trump wasn’t using music to send such specific messages.
+Earlier in the day, departing President Donald Trump wasn’t using music to send such specific messages.
 As ever, he was just blasting the songs he likes: “Y.M.C.A.,” “Gloria.”
 He had his rally playlist cranked all the way up during his farewell at Joint Base Andrews, where his family appeared in the crowd, basking in Journey’s “Don’t Stop Believin’ ” one last time.
 Trump has no imagination, no discernible musical taste, but the “normal” music he played at his public appearances over the past four years still had an insidious effect: You might not feel like you’re cheering for a wannabe autocrat when it sounds like you’re waiting in line at CVS.

 You’ve probably heard Lady Gaga’s music inside a drugstore, too, but her lyrics often carry messages of acceptance, equality and social justice, and her fans have learned how to deploy them as hate-repellent.
-We saw (and heard) this dynamic play out once again on inauguration eve in the District, when deluded protesters gathered on the sidewalk outside Comet Ping-Pong, the Northwest pizzeria that has been targeted by conspiracy theorists.
+We saw (and heard) this dynamic play out once again on inauguration eve in the District, when deluded protesters gathered on the sidewalk outside Comet Ping Pong, the Northwest pizzeria that has been targeted by conspiracy theorists.
 They carried megaphones and signs about repentance and damnation, but once the restaurant’s staff blasted Gaga’s “Born This Way” on the patio speakers the crowd began to disperse.

 Will “Born This Way” stay that way?
 Will it always have that kind of protective power?
 Songs change meaning over time, even “The Star-Spangled Banner,” which we’re likely to hear Gaga sing for massive crowds at least a few more times in this life.
 Every time she gets to the “land of the free,” let’s ask ourselves if we’re there yet.